-Clashes mar Bangladesh election where turnout appears thin
+Clashes, rigging allegations mar Bangladesh poll amid thin turnout

 Hasina has been praised internationally for providing refuge to Rohingya Muslims fleeing persecution in neighboring Myanmar, but her government is accused of suppressing dissent and jailing critics.

 She has faced accusations in the West of increasing authoritarianism.
-Her son, Sajeeb Wazed, told Reuters on Saturday Hasina regarded such accusations as a “badge of honor”.
+Her son, Wazed, told Reuters on Saturday Hasina regarded such accusations as a “badge of honor”.

-The United States, which has urged Bangladesh to ensure the vote is free and fair, said opposition party candidates had “borne the brunt of most violence” in recent weeks.

-After intensive efforts by the BNP to get Khaleda out of jail failed, her son, Tarique Rahman, who is wanted in Bangladesh accused of masterminding a 2004 plot to kill Hasina, appealed to women, who make up nearly half the 100 million voters, to help get his mother out of jail.

 “This is an important election, but the condition is not peaceful in the country,” said Monir, a teacher at a madrassa.
 “The opposition has not been able to exercise its responsibilities properly.
 They are afraid.”

-Additional reporting by Ruma Paul, Serajul Quadir, Rafifqur Rahman and Mohammed Ponir in Dhaka; Enamul Haque in Khulna; Hasibur Rahman in Bogra; Editing by Nick Macfie
+Additional reporting by Ruma Paul, Serajul Quadir, Rafifqur Rahman and Mohammed Ponir in Dhaka; Enamul Haque in Khulna; Hasibur Rahman in Bogra; Nazimuddin Shyamol in Chitagong; Nurul Islam is Cox's Bazar; Editing by Nick Macfie